 As a hairdresser, you’ll work with clients to find a balance of what they want and what may look best for them.
 It takes lots of hard work and study to complete all the different treatments for your clients.
 If you’re detail-oriented and want to help clients look their best longer-term, becoming a hairdresser would be a great career choice for you!

-Hair styling has its challenges, too!
+But don’t get us wrong – hair styling has its challenges, too!
 You’ll need plenty of creativity in order to style hair you won’t be fundamentally altering.
-Therefore, you’re not only working with what will look best on them, but also what will work with their current haircut!
-There are many unique careers for professional hairstylists—the world’s your oyster!
+Therefore, you’re not only working with what’ll look best on them; you also have to consider what will work with their current haircut!

-Which career are you most interested in?
+So, which career ARE you most interested in?
 Let us know!